phalcon-orphanage/docs-app/4.0/en/webserver-setup.md

 c:\bin\RunHiddenConsole.exe C:\PHP\php-cgi.exe -b 127.0.0.1:9000
 ```

-<a name='php-built-in'></a>
 ## PHP Built-In Webserver (For Developers)
 To speed up getting your Phalcon application running in development the easiest way is to use this built-in PHP server.
 Do not use this server in a production environment.
 The following configurations for [Nginx](#nginx) and [Apache](#apache) are what you need.

-<a name='php-built-in-phalcon-configuration'></a>
 ### Phalcon configuration
 To enable dynamic URI rewrites, without Apache or Nginx, that Phalcon needs, you can use the following router file:
-<a href="https://github.com/phalcon/phalcon-devtools/blob/master/templates/.htrouter.php" target="_blank">.htrouter.php</a>
+[.htrouter[[htrouter].

-If you created your application with [Phalcon-Devtools](/4.0/en/devtools-installation) this file should already exist in the root directory of your project and you can start the server with the following command:
+If you created your application with [Phalcon-Devtools](/4.0/en/devtools) this file should already exist in the root directory of your project and you can start the server with the following command:

 ```bash
 $(which php) -S localhost:8000 -t public .htrouter.php